Sony BRAVIA Theater Bar 9 with Speakers + Bass Module Soundbar Review

 Our Verdict

 The Sony BRAVIA Theater Bar 9 with speakers and bass module is very good for mixed use.
-Its stereo frequency response is fairly balanced with a good amount of low-end and bright treble.
-Its dynamics are great as well; there's not much compression, even at max volume.
+Its stereo frequency response is balanced with a good amount of low-end and bright treble.
+It suffers from low-end compression at higher volumes, though.
 The soundbar supports most audio formats, so you can take advantage of object-based surround sound formats and get the most out of Blu-rays and streaming platforms, but the latency is high enough that you'll likely want to use the A/V Sync function.
 That said, the stereo soundstage isn't very wide, and in 5.1 surround sound, the frequency response sounds less clear, with not many sound enhancement tools available to shape it.
-Meanwhile, the up-firing speakers' height is okay and adjustable but not exceptionally immersive.
+Meanwhile, the up-firing speakers' height is okay and adjustable, but not exceptionally immersive.
 If you're into gaming, the soundbar supports HDMI 2.1 with passthrough at 4k for a tear-free experience.

 Pros